hyperdefined/CobaltTester/web/api.md

 To access it, you can call <code>https://instances.hyper.lol/instances.json</code>.
 This JSON file is created when the script runs.
 The script runs at the top of every hour and completes within 20 minutes.

 Please set a proper user agent when making requests!
+I block common user agents (like `curl`, `python-requests`, `Go-http-client` etc) due to many bots hitting this server.
+I want to know what project or who is using this API!

 ### Example
 When calling the API, it will return a JSON array that contains all instances.
 Here is a snippet of what information an instance has: